Christoph Zenger: Career

-Born in Lindau, Zenger studied physics at the Ludwig Maximilian University of Munich and did a doctorate in mathematics (theory of normed vector spaces) in 1967.
-In 1973 he did his habilitation in mathematics and in 1977 he became professor of mathematics at Technical University of Munich.
-In 1980 he accepted an offer of a full professorship from the Bundeswehr University of Munich.
-In 1982 he returned to TU Munich to fill a chair in computer science.
-In 2000 Zenger was selected as a member of the Bavarian Academy of Sciences and Humanities.
+Born in Lindau, Zenger studied physics at LMU Munich and did a doctorate in mathematics (theory of normed vector spaces) in 1967.
+In 1973, he did his habilitation in mathematics and in 1977, he became professor of mathematics at Technical University of Munich (TUM).
+In 1980, he accepted an offer of a full professorship from the University of the Bundeswehr Munich.
+In 1982, he returned to TUM to fill a chair in computer science.
+In 2000, Zenger was selected as a member of the Bavarian Academy of Sciences and Humanities.
 He retired in 2005, but is still active in research.

 The most important of Zenger's scientific achievements is the discovery of how to harness approximation on sparse grids for the efficient solution of elliptic partial differential equations in higher dimensions.

 Beside his substantial scientific work, Zenger will be remembered for his contributions to contemporary wisdom, the most notable of which have been collected in the volume Löwenzähnchen am Bachesrand.